python-useful-helpers/exec-helpers/README.rst

 * `Subprocess` - `subprocess.Popen` wrapper with timeouts, polling and almost the same API, as `SSHClient` (except specific flags, like `cwd` for subprocess and `get_tty` for ssh).

+* `async_api.Subprocess` - the same, as `Subprocess` helper, but works with asyncio.
+  .. note:: for Windows `ProactorEventLoop` or another non-standard event loop should be used!

 * `ExecResult` - class for execution results storage.
   Contains exit code, stdout, stderr and getters for decoding as JSON, YAML, string, bytearray and brief strings (up to 7 lines).